-Pacific Enterprises' Board of Directors will consist of three directors upon shareholder approval of the bylaw amendment described under the caption "Amendment of Bylaws" in this Information Statement.
-At the Annual Meeting, three directors will be elected to hold office until the next Annual Meeting and until their successors have been elected and qualified.
+Pacific Enterprises' Board of Directors consists of three directors.
+At the Annual Meeting, directors will be elected to hold office until the next Annual Meeting and until their successors have been elected and qualified.
 The three director candidates receiving the greatest number of votes will be elected as directors.